seqan/seqan3/doc/about/api/index.md

 [TOC]

-Summary: SeqAn3 adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.
+SeqAn3 adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.

 There is no ABI stability.

 Many of the rules on this page are derived from the [abseil library](https://abseil.io/about/compatibility).

 # API stability {#api_stability}

-In general, you can expect all entities within the `seqan3` namespace to be usable throughout the entire release cycle of SeqAn3, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to re-compile it against `seqan-3.4.5` without errors.
+In general, you can expect all **stable** entities within the `seqan3` namespace to be usable throughout the entire release cycle of SeqAn3, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to compile it against `seqan-3.4.5` without errors.

 Exceptions to the previous rule:
   -# **Do not depend upon internal details.** If something is in a namespace or filename/path that includes the word